davidji99/terraform-provider-rollbar/website/docs/r/pagerduty_notification_rule.html.markdown

 Whatever rule(s) you define in your terraform configuration **will be the only rules** present in your account after a `terraform apply`.
 This is especially important to understand if you have pre-existing rules in your account prior to terraform managing this resource or rules created outside of terraform.
 In other words, this provider/terraform will overwrite any remotely defined rules not in your configuration files.
+Furthermore, it is strongly advised that you only declare one `rollbar_pagerduty_notification_rule` in your configuration files for the reasons above.

 ## Example Usage